 The Board believes that share ownership by Directors is desirable, in that it aligns the interests of Directors and shareholders.
 Accordingly, the Board has adopted mandatory share ownership guidelines, whereby Directors are prohibited from selling shares of Company stock unless, after consummating the sale, they are still owners of shares with a market value of at least five times the then-current Board retainer.

-22. Limits on Service With Other Boards
+22. Limitation on Service on Other Public Company Boards of Directors

 23. Number and Types of Committees